natcap/invest.users-guide/source/urban_nature_access.rst

 .. math::
         SUP\_DEM_i = \sum_{gn=1}^{gn}{SUP\_DEM_{i,cap,gn} \cdot P_{i,gn}}

-Summing the supply-demand budget at each pixel within administrative units will result in the administrative level supply-demand balance.
+Summing the supply-demand balance at each pixel within administrative units will result in the administrative level supply-demand balance.

 .. math::
         SUP\_DEM_{adm} = \sum_{i=1}^{i}{SUP\_DEM_i}

-To give an administrative level per capita greenspace supply-demand budget, administrative level greenspace supply and demand budget :math:`SUP\_DEM_{adm}` is divided by the total population of the administrative unit :math:`P_{adm}`:
+To give an administrative level per capita greenspace supply-demand balance, administrative level greenspace supply and demand balance :math:`SUP\_DEM_{adm}` is divided by the total population of the administrative unit :math:`P_{adm}`:

 .. math::
         SUP\_DEM_{adm,cap} = \frac{SUP\_DEM_{adm}}{P_{adm}}

-To calculate the average per-capita supply-demand budget of group :math:`gn` with an administrative unit :math:`adm`, the model multiplies the greenspace budget :math:`SUP\_DEM_{i,cap,gn}` by the population of group :math:`gn` at pixel :math:`i`, and then summed up for all pixels in :math:`adm` and divided by the population of group :math:`gn` within :math:`adm`.
+To calculate the average per-capita supply-demand balance of group :math:`gn` with an administrative unit :math:`adm`, the model multiplies the greenspace balance :math:`SUP\_DEM_{i,cap,gn}` by the population of group :math:`gn` at pixel :math:`i`, and then summed up for all pixels in :math:`adm` and divided by the population of group :math:`gn` within :math:`adm`.